Kyagara/crescent/README.md

 You can `send` a command to the provided application.

+You can `attach` to an application, you can watch logs in realtime and send commands.

 Log, PID and the application's socket are located in `/home/<user>/.crescent/apps/<app>`.

 ## Should I use Cres-